-Similarly, the company may take up the work of providing services, by way of converting raw material into finished goods, of any outsider.
-In other words, the company may be a job contractor and the customers would like to get processed their raw materials through it.
-This may be because of the existence of idle capacity or it is set up with a clear objective to concentrate on production only.
-And leave the other headaches to the other companies like selling, distribution, arrangement of raw materials and so on.
-Hence, the company would be able to determine the cost it will charge for providing such services by adding its margin in the conversion cost.
+Similarly, the company may take up the work of providing services by way of converting raw materials into finished goods of any outsider.
+In other words, the company may be a job contractor, and the customers would like to get processed their raw materials through it.
+This may be because of the existence of idle capacity, or it is set up with a clear objective to concentrate on production only.
+And leave the other headaches to the other companies like selling, distribution, arrangement of raw materials, and so on.
+Hence, the company would be able to determine the cost it will charge for providing such services by adding its margin to the conversion cost.

 This concept will also help in arriving at the cost of finished goods.